On Slack someone asked me to post about service accounts.

 rest_api_explorerare given.
 You could add other older roles like the SOAP roles but we encourage REST.

 - Let the owner of the service account figure out their calls.

 - Once those calls are sorted.
 Remove gui access.

-We use SSO so user’s can’t use their personal account to do the REST calls outside of the browser.
+We use SSO so user's can't use their personal account to do the REST calls outside of the browser.
 We make the new user have a manager of the person who is asking for the service account.
 If the service account needs more access, we can add it to other groups where the access is proper.
-I do intend to write up something or link to something to help convey what the api’s are they have access to but generally I just point them the Rest API Explorer
+I do intend to write up something or link to something to help convey what the APIs are they have access to but generally I point them to the Rest API Explorer